lightning-js/blits/docs/components/utility_methods.md

 })
 ```

-### $removeListener
+### $unlisten

-The `$removeListener` utility method (which is available on each Blits Component) is designed to remove event listeners that were previously registered using `$listen()`.
+The `$unlisten` utility method (which is available on each Blits Component) is designed to remove event listeners that were previously registered using `$listen()`.
 This method helps in managing event listeners manually when needed.

-The first argument of the `$removeListener()` method is the event `name` to stop listening for.
+The first argument of the `$unlisten()` method is the event `name` to stop listening for.
 This ensures that all listeners for the specified event are removed from the component.

-Generally, you might not need to call `$removeListener()` manually, as Blits automatically deregisters listeners when a Component is destroyed.
+Generally, you might not need to call `$unlisten()` manually, as Blits automatically deregisters listeners when a Component is destroyed.
 However, it can be useful in scenarios where you need to stop listening for events before the Component is destroyed.

 ```js
 export default Blits.Component('MyComponent', {